Lifting Equipment Inspection Checklist, LOLER Checklist Template & LOLER Inspection Checklist

-A lifting equipment inspection register is an essential tool for operations manager with responsibility for ensuring safe operations in their workplace.
+A lifting equipment checklist template along with a lifting equipment inspection register is an essential tool for operations manager with responsibility for ensuring safe operations in their workplace.
 The enable managers to monitor the inventory levels of various types of lifting equipment they have, monitor serviceability and location of their lifting gear and the managers who are responsible for it.

-In essence, the lifting equipment inspection register enables managers to assess and manage risks arising from the use of lifting gear in their workplace.
+In essence, the lifting equipment checklist template and the lifting equipment register enables managers to assess and manage risks arising from the use of lifting gear in their workplace.
 The scope and types of lifting gear are very diverse and covers any item of equipment or accessories used with that equipment to lift, move or pull loads eg:

 - Hand, electric or pneumatically operated hoists

 - Lifting equipment accessories like shackles, slings, eyebolts, chains, wire ropes, lifting beams and pulleys

 - Personnel access equipment including MEWPS (mobile elevating work platforms)

 - Harnesses and fixing anchors used to prevent falls

 - Passenger elevator lifts